hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/AWK_module.md

 Let's break this down!

-* First all `awk` commands are always encased in `` so whatever you are telling `awk` to do needs to be inbetween those.
+* First, all `awk` commands are always encased in `''` so whatever you are telling `awk` to do needs to be in-between those.

 * We want to look at column 3 (the Yosemite observations) in particular.
-The columns are separated (defined) by white space (one or more consecutive blanks) or tabulator and denoted by the $ sign.
-So `$1` is the value of the first column, `$2` - second etc. $0 contains the original line including the separators.
+The columns are separated (defined) by white space (one or more consecutive blanks) and denoted by the `$` sign.
+So `$1` is the value of the first column, `$2` is the value of the second column, etc. `$0` contains the original line including the separators.

-* The tilde is the matching operator.
+* The tilde (`~`) is the matching operator.
 This is telling `awk`, test the items on either side of tilde to see if they match.

 * In column 3 (the Yosemite observations) we are asking for lines where the string "coyote" is present.
-We recognize the '/string/' part from our previous command.
+We recognize the `/string/` part from our previous command.

 As we run this command we see that the output is super messy because Parker's original file is a bit of a mess.
 This is because the default behavior of `awk` is to print all matching lines.
 It is hard to even check if the command did the right thing.
 However, we can ask `awk` to only print the Yosemite column and the date (columns 1 and 3):